mikmanzato/yabt/README.md

     Note that the job is not guaranteed to run at the time indicated in the `at` parameter.
 If there is another job running at the same time the job execution will be deferred.

+  * `pre_cmd`: (available since version 1.2.0) A command to be executed before running the actual job.
+The command MUST return 0 (success) otherwise the job execution is stopped.
+The command may do some preparatory work (e.g. stopping some services which could interfere with a clean backup) or check some pre-conditions.
+Example:

+        pre_cmd=/usr/sbin/service apache2 stop

+  * `post_cmd`: (available since version 1.2.0) A command to be executed after the actual job has been run.
+The command may do some cleanup work (e.g. restart some services that were stopped by `pre_cmd`).

+        post_cmd=/usr/sbin/service apache2 start

 #### Dump jobs